Tie rod end replacement cost

 Tie rod end replacement cost varies depending on whether the vehicle is equipped with rack and pinion steering or traditional recirculating ball steering.
-In addition, tie rod replacement cost varies on whether you’re replacing the inner or outer tie rod end.
+In addition, tie rod replacement cost varies on whether you’re replacing the inner or outer tie rod end on a vehicle equipped with rack and pinion steering.

 Outer tie rod end replacement is easier and less expensive than inner tie rod replacement